 In order to achieve remission, inflammation of the GI tract must be carefully controlled.
 Depending on the area of inflammation and the degree of inflammation, different drugs may be more effective for some patients than for others.

 The earliest drugs used to treat IBD, aminosalicylates, are still an effective form of treatment for IBD patients today.
 Aminosalicylates, often referred to as 5-ASA’s, contain aspirin-like compounds that reduce inflammation.
-There are a few types of aminosalicylates including sulfasalazine (Azulfidine®) , mesalamine (Asacol® , Canasa®, Pentasa®, Lialda® and Rowasa®) , olsalazine (Dipentum®), and balsalazide (Colazal®).
-Aminosalicylates are most commonly used as treatment for children with IBD, for patients with mild to moderate symptoms of Crohn’s disease or ulcerative colitis, and to help maintain remission.
+There are a few types of aminosalicylates including sulfasalazine (Azulfidine®) , mesalamine (Asacol® , Delzicol, Apriso®, Canasa®, Pentasa®, Lialda®), and olsalazine (Dipentum®), and balsalazide (Colazal®).
+Aminosalicylates are most commonly used as treatment for patients with mild to moderate symptoms of Crohn’s disease or ulcerative colitis, and to help maintain remission.
 These medications can either be administered orally or rectally, depending on where the inflammation is located.
 Steroids may also be an effective treatment for IBD patients because they help to decrease inflammation and suppress the body’s immune response.
 Suppressing the immune response may not completely “turn off” the attack, but it may hinder it.
 Steroids are used for short-term treatment of patients with moderate to severe symptoms of IBD.
 They help to manage flair-up episodes.

-Biologics are one of the latest drugs to become available for IBD patients.
-The term “biologics” means that the medications have been developed solely from the proteins, genes, and antibodies of organisms.
-The biologics used for IBD treatment are proteins that block excess tumor necrosis factor (TNF), a protein that causes inflammation and swelling in the GI tract.
-There are several different varieties of biologics that act in this manner.
+Biologics are one of the newer drugs to become available for IBD patients.
+The term “biologics” means that the medications have been developed to target the proteins, genes, and antibodies that are involved in the disease process.
+An example of a biologic used for IBD treatment is a protein that block excess tumor necrosis factor (TNF), a protein that causes inflammation and swelling in the GI tract.
+There are several different varieties of anti-TNF biologics that act in this manner.
 The most common biologic therapy is known as Remicade® (generic name infliximab), an intravenous infusion given over the course of a few hours.
 It is effective for reducing the occurrence of fistulas and may help to maintain remission for patients with moderately to severely active IBD disease.
-More recently, Humira (generic name adalimumab) and Cimzia (generic name certolizumab pegol) have been FDA approved as TNF inhibitors.
+Other anti-TNF agents include Simponi (golimumab), Humira (generic name adalimumab) and Cimzia (generic name certolizumab pegol) have been FDA approved as TNF inhibitors.
 Humira and Cimzia may be effective for patients who have not responded well or have become intolerant to infliximab treatment.
-Tysarbi, a newer drug initially used to treat multiple sclerosis patients, has also been approved by the Food & Drug Administration for IBD therapy.
-Due to potential side effects, however, its distribution is tightly restricted.
+Other biological agents include Entyvio (vedolizumab), Stelara (Ustekinumab), and Xeljanz (tofacitinib).

 Lately there has also been much interest in the bacterial make-up of the gastrointestinal tract.
 New therapies known as prebiotics are non-digestible plant fibers that help to stimulate the growth of healthy bacteria in the intestines.
 Prebiotics have been shown to improve GI health and may be used to treat IBD.
 Probiotics, available in powders, liquids, and in certain dairy products, are also used to promote beneficial bacteria in the colon.
 Ongoing IBD research holds much future promise.